shawnjohnjr/asuth-gecko-notes/reviews/baku-sharedworker-remoting.md

 - Pending comments:
   - RemoteWorkerChild.h:117, references PBackground as owning thread, but that probably wants to be "Worker Launcher".
 Need to sanity check that.
-- Marked Reviewed: first 6 through PRemooteWorker.ipdl, plus
+- Marked Reviewed: first 6 through PRemoteWorker.ipdl, plus
   RemoteWorkerController.h

 meta: bunch of consts added.